laravel/docs/contracts.md

 All of the Laravel contracts live in [their own GitHub repository](https://github.com/illuminate/contracts).
 This provides a quick reference point for all available contracts, as well as a single, decoupled package that may be utilized by package developers.

+<a name="contracts-vs-facades"></a>
 ### Contracts Vs. Facades

-Laravel's [facades](/docs/{{version}}/facades) provide a simple way of utilizing Laravel's services without needing to type-hint and resolve contracts out of the service container.
-However, using contracts allows you to define explicit dependencies for your classes.
-For most applications, using a facade is just fine.
-However, if you really need the extra loose coupling that contracts can provide, keep reading!
+Laravel's [facades](/docs/{{version}}/facades) and helper functions provide a simple way of utilizing Laravel's services without needing to type-hint and resolve contracts out of the service container.
+In most cases, each facade has an equivalent contract.

+Unlike facades, which do not require you to require them in your class' constructor, contracts allow you to define explicit dependencies for your classes.
+Some developers prefer to explicitly define their dependencies in this way and therefore prefer to use contracts, while other developers enjoy the convenience of facades.

+> {tip} Most applications will be fine regardless of whether you prefer facades or contracts.
+However, if you are building a package, you should strongly consider using contracts since they will be easier to test in a package context.

-<a name="why-contracts"></a>
+<a name="when-to-use-contracts"></a>
-## Why Contracts?
+## When To Use Contracts

+As discussed elsewhere, much of the decision to use contracts or facades will come down to personal taste and the tastes of your development team.
+Both contracts and facades can be used to create robust, well-tested Laravel applications.
+As long as you are keeping your class' responsibilities focused, you will notice very few practical differences between using contracts and facades.

-You may have several questions regarding contracts.
-Why use interfaces at all?
+However, you may still have several questions regarding contracts.
+For example, why use interfaces at all?
 Isn't using interfaces more complicated?
 Let's distil the reasons for using interfaces to the following headings: loose coupling and simplicity.

+<a name="loose-coupling"></a>
 ### Loose Coupling

 First, let's review some code that is tightly coupled to a cache implementation.
 Consider the following: